 Up ’till I moved to China 5 years ago, I loved having stuff.
 Almost half of it was with my parents, because I did not feel like moving it around all the time, and the other half I mostly used.
 I also tended to buy quite some physical things still, mainly books.
 Which are great to read, but also pretty heavy to carry.
 Then I moved 4 times in the last 5 years, and my view changed.
 I started to question this whole idea of wanting or needing to have stuff, and managed to cut down on a lot of it.
 Being back in the Netherlands, having almost everything in 1 spot now and knowing what I have is very satisfying.
 I thought things would just pile up as I got older, but it turned out to be a choice, not a natural course of life.

-I have never really liked children and it is larely mutual.
+I have never really liked children and it is largely mutual.
 I try to look menacing to any kid that comes within 1.5 meters reach.
 When I was still young, around 12 or something, my mom once joked that there could be babies falling from the skies.
 I told her mortified that I would never go out again if that happened.
-Many people tell me I would change my mind once I would become older.
+Many people told me I would change my mind once I got older.
 I have not yet and I do not think it will happen.
-Especially now have the age where more people around me get babies and I see more of them.
+Especially now I have the age where more people around me get babies and I see more of them.
 Babies are not cute, they cannot do anything themselves and they cannot communicate anything clearly.
 I would much rather have a cat in that case.
+Which I coincidentally do.

 How I wish this one would be true.
 I do not bruise easily, but I cry really easily.
 I think for the longest time I held out hopes that I would grow out of it and when I was younger I had the perception that adults never or only rarely cried.
 Perhaps it would only happen around the times that my hormones were whack and I could blame my period.
 Alas, it did not work and it is probably the reason I drink 6 liters of tea every day.
 I need to keep myself hydrated so I am ready whenever I need to be.